 This has been taken in the light of our need to discharge our duty of care to our staff, students and research community.

 Some of our online services will also be affected during this period, as they rely on staff having access to our building and collections.

 This is not a decision we have taken lightly.
 We are acutely aware of the needs of our research community and depositors; and the vital role we play in helping those around us explore more about the world through their research - be that through academic studies; family history; community history; or through self-discovery and curiosity.

 We will be able to respond to enquiries via email and social media during this time, but unable to respond to phone or postal enquiries.
 We will be unable to complete searching or transcription and translation service requests at this time.
 Our online catalogue - Borthcat - is still available.

 While our on-site service may be closed, many of our Parish registers, Bishops’ Transcripts and Marriage Bonds and Allegations are available via Find My Past, and our Cause Papers, Archbishops' Registers, and Retreat hospital archive are available, for free, 24/7 online.

 We are not accepting new orders until further notice.
 As all of our reprographics services require access to the Borthwick site, we have paused any reprographics requests currently in the system.

-We are constantly assessing the situation in line with University and Government guidance.
+We are constantly assessing the situation in line with national and University guidance.
 Once we are able to offer a safe, reliable service, we will be back in action.
 However, we anticipate that for the immediate future our services will be delivered online.